kubernetes-retired/service-catalog/docs/design.md

-Once the Secret is made available to the Application's Pods, it is then up to the Application code to use that information to talk to the Service Instance.
+Once the Secret is made available to the Application's Pods, it is then up to the Application code to use that information to talk to the Service ServiceInstance.

-### Deleting Service Instances
+### Deleting Service ServiceInstances

 As with all resources in Kubernetes, you can delete any of the Service Catalog resource by doing an HTTP DELETE to the resource's URL.
-However, it is important to note the you can not delete a Service Instance while there are Bindings associated with it.
-In other words, before a Service Instance can be delete, you must first delete all of its Bindings.
+However, it is important to note the you can not delete a Service ServiceInstance while there are ServiceServiceInstanceCredentials associated with it.
+In other words, before a Service ServiceInstance can be delete, you must first delete all of its ServiceServiceInstanceCredentials.
-Attempting to delete an Instance that still has a Binding will fail and generate an error.
+Attempting to delete an ServiceInstance that still has a ServiceServiceInstanceCredential will fail and generate an error.

-Deleting a Binding will also, automatically, delete any Secrets or ConfigMaps that might be associated with it.
+Deleting a ServiceServiceInstanceCredential will also, automatically, delete any Secrets or ConfigMaps that might be associated with it.

 **TODO** what happens to the Pods using them?